Please contact David Ford.

 5. Fill out necessary paperwork and bring to practice. (below)

-7. Before being placed on a roster, you must complete an age appropriate module at www.usahockey.com.
-After October 20th, coaches who have not completed their module will not be allowed on the ice.
+7. Before being able to be on the ice, you must complete an age appropriate module at www.usahockey.com.

 If you are interested in becoming one of our Travel or House Coaches, we encourage and welcome you to fill this application out and get it back to us.
 Each year, AAAHA will review all applications before the Spring season begins, ALL applications, for ALL teams will be reviewed by the Travel or House Director, Coaching Director, and Board of Directors.Please contact me if you have any questions,Thank you,Peggy Costello